 - Be logical.
 The flow of your page can follow the six points above.
 The first thing visitors want to know is what you do.
 Their next logical question – Are you for real?
 Then, Can you help me?
 After that, and only after that, does it make sense to launch into your value proposition and sales pitch.

 - Be brief!
 Visitors who don’t know you aren’t going to plow through a 1,000-word intro page.
 Keep your message on point and to the point.
 Use bullets and bold text to draw attention to key ideas and make it easy for visitors to scan.

 - Write with care.
 Generally speaking, visitors are tolerant of grammatical errors in blog posts.
 However, your “Start Here” page is your business face and, as such, should be written to a higher standard.
-For my quick but informative guide to business usage, click here.

 - Use visual media.
 Especially if you sell a complicated product or service, a short slide presentation or video brings your message across clearly and persuasively – and eliminates the need for hundreds of words.